shiny-spoon/protect/README.md

 ## Demonstration

 ## Installation

+### Deploy the Webhook Listener to Azure Functions
 1. Download the `.zip` of this repository and deploy to Azure Functions

+### Set up the Webhook in Your GitHub Organization
 1. Create or access your GitHub Organization
 1. Go to Settings for the Organization
 1. Go to Webhooks